teri-lynn/teri-lynn.github.com/testimonials.md

 fitness.
 When she was training me, she was very supportive and gave the right amount of encouragement so I would not give up.
 I enjoyed the time I spent with Teri-Lynn and have continued using the techniques/exercises she had taught me.

+*Karen W says...*

+> Teri-Lynn is a fantastic, motivational personal trainer!
+She has excellent experience and a variety of interests in areas such as exercise, nutrition, and life skills.
+She has developed a personalized program specific to my needs, age, and activity level.
+I’ve increased my stamina and muscle tone and have been given great support with nutrition.
+I also enjoy that Teri-Lynn changes the training program on a regular basis to keep things interesting.
+Life has changed in a positive way since training with Teri-Lynn.